Černá (Žďár nad Sázavou District): Etymology

-The name literally means 'black' in Czech.
+The name Černá literally means 'black' in Czech.

 Geography

 Černá is located about 16 km south of Žďár nad Sázavou and 19 km east of Jihlava.
 It lies in the Křižanov Highlands.
-The brook of Křivý potok flows through the municipality.
+The stream Křivý potok flows through the municipality.
 The territory is rich in small fishponds.

 History

 The first written mention of Černá is from 1464.
 In 1556, the village was bought by Vratislav II of Pernštejn.
 From 1559, it was owned by the Chroustenský family.
 Jan Rafael Chroustenský had built a Renaissance castle at the end of the 16th century.
 After the Battle of White Mountain, the properties of the Chroustenský family were confiscated, and in 1624 Černá was handed over to the Collalto family.
 They owned the estate until 1918, when the property was confiscated by the government.

 Transport

 There are no railways or major roads passing through the municipality, but the municipality is located near the D1 motorway from Prague to Brno.